hanbuck30/Demo_NT/index.md

 # EEG Decoding During Inner Speech Using a Brain-Machine Interface
 > Quick demo showcasing how our model decodes inner (imagined) speech from EEG signals and synthesises audible speech in offline.
 - We are using TTS based Model with various core model.
-- This version was Precisely timed segment.
+- This version was precisely timed segment.

 ---